linda2020130/Business-Analytics-Forecasting/Notes.md

         2. Too long: scenario/situation may change a lot when time span is long.
 5. **Differencing**:
     * Difference of two time periods in the time series; to remove trend and/or seasonality from a series.
+    * Note that differencing is often used as a pre-processing step before applying a forecasting model to a series.
     * Types of Differencing:
         1. **Lag-1 differencing**(De-Trending): useful for removing trend.
 (May apply twice if the trend is exponential)
         2. **Lag-M differencing**(Deseasonalizing): useful for removing seasonality with M seasons.